Esteph27/Bridal-Union/README.md

 **User stories:**

-Below are user story scenarios and how Bridal-Union intends to meet those needs.
+Below are user story scenarios and how Bridal-Union intends to meet those needs:

 **As a wedding dress designer (admin user):**